Payment

 In general, payees are at liberty to determine what method of payment they will accept; though normally laws require the payer to accept the country's legal tender up to a prescribed limit.
-Payment is most commonly effected in the local currency of the payee unless the parties agree otherwise.
-Payment in another currency involves an additional foreign exchange transaction.
+Payment is most commonly affected in the local currency of the payee unless the parties agree otherwise.
+Payment in another currency involves an additional transaction for the conversion.
 The payee may compromise on a debt, i.e., accept part payment in full settlement of a debtor's obligation, or may offer a discount, E.G: For payment in cash, or for prompt payment, etc. On the other hand, the payee may impose a surcharge, for example, as a late payment fee, or for use of a certain credit card, etc.

-Payments are frequently preceded by an invoice or bill, which follows the supply of goods or services, but in some industries (such as travel and hotels) it is not uncommon for pre-payments to be required before the service is performed or provided.
+Payments are frequently preceded by an invoice or bill, which follows the supply of goods or services, but in some industries (such as travel and hotels) it is not uncommon for money to be required before the service is performed or provided.
 In some industries, a deposit may be required before services are performed, which acts as a part pre-payment or as security to the service provider.
-In some cases, progress payments are made in advance, and in some cases part payments are accepted, which do not extinguish the payer’s legal obligations.
+In some cases, progress payments are made in advance, and in some cases part payments are accepted, which do not extinguish the payer's legal obligations.
 The acceptance of a payment by the payee extinguishes a debt or other obligation.
 A creditor cannot unreasonably refuse to accept a payment, but payment can be refused in some circumstances, for example, on a Sunday or outside banking hours.
 A payee is usually obligated to acknowledge payment by producing a receipt to the payer.
 A receipt may be an endorsement on an account as "paid in full".
 The giving of a guarantee or other security for a debt does not constitute a payment.

 Etymology

 The root word "pay" in "payment" comes from the Latin "pacare" (to pacify), from "pax", meaning "peace".
 In the Middle Ages, the term began to be used more broadly, to mean "to pacify one's creditors".
 As the Latin word was made part of Old French "paier", it retained the meaning "appease" but gained the meaning "to pay" (as in paying a debt).
-The Middle English word "payen", which came from French, was also used in both ways.
+The Middle English word "payen", which came from the French, was also used in both ways.